mmkari/react-star-picker/docs/components/StarPicker.md

 ### Optional Props

-- `defaultStarRendererProps`: props supported by the default star-renderer.
+- `starRendererProps`: props supported by the default star-renderer.
 Will be passed to a custom star-renderer as well
 - `starRenderer`: if provided, replaces the default star-renderer
 - `halfStars`: whether to use half-star precision
 - `disabled`: whether the input is disabled